 Annual changes are based on relatively small numbers, so may not be statistically significant.
 It is conventional to pool rates over a five-year period, and develop three year rolling averages to account for yearly fluctuations.

 - In 2016, the suicide rate for males was more than two - and - a half times that for females

 - In 2012 - 16, the suicide rate was more than two-and-a-half times higher in the most deprived tenth of the population (decile) compared to the least deprived decile (21.3 deaths per 100.000 population compared to 7.6)

 - While suicide rates are strongly related to deprivation level, this difference or inequality has decreased between 2002 - 06 and 2012 - 16

 Scottish Suicide Information Database Report

 The overall purpose of ScotSID is to provide a central repository for information on all probable suicide deaths in Scotland, in order to support epidemiology, policy making and preventive activity.
-The database covers demographic information, contact with health services and related health data and will eventually (through inclusion of information from other data sources) provide further details relating to the suicide event and the wider social circumstances of the deceased.
+The databse covers demographic information, contact with health services and related health data and will eventually (through inclusion from other data sources) provide further details relating to the suicide event and the wider social circumstances of the deceased.

 * In 2011 the National Records of Scotland (NRS) changed its coding practice to take account of changes made by the World Health Organisation (WHO) to coding rules for certain causes of death.
 As a result there is a difference in how death data were coded for 2011 and 2012 compared to previous years data with some deaths previously coded under mental and behavioural disorders now being classed as 'self -poisoning of undetermined intent' and consequently as suicides.